-The cornerstone for the project was laid on July 4th, 1848 and many notable guests were in attendance, including President Polk and the wives of James Madison and Alexander Hamilton.
-Workers toiled over the foundation of the monument, an 80 foot square-step pyramid structure.
-Once this task was completed, the builders turned their attention to building the above ground marble structure.
-They used a system of pulleys, a block and tackle system, and a mounted derrick to push stones up, enabling them to push the monument skyward.
+The cornerstone for the project was laid on July 4th, 1848.
+The event was one of the most spectacular events, with notable guests in attendance, including President Polk and the wives of James Madison and Alexander Hamilton.
+Workers toiled to create the foundation of the monument, an 80 foot square-step pyramid structure.
+Once this task was completed, the builders turned their attention to building the above-ground marble structure.
+They used a system of pulleys, a block and tackle system, and a mounted derrick to push stones to workers who completed each section.
 The WNMS also invited states, cities, and organizations to design memorial stones to help build the monument.
 They received 193, some of which are now visible through the elevator windows.
-By 1854, the monument towered at 156 feet above the ground.
+By 1854, the monument was 156 feet above the ground.

-A new group within the Know-Nothing Party took control of the WNMS, which proved to be of great detriment to the monument’s progress.
-This new alignment alienated potential donors and the already struggling Society was force to file for bankruptcy, putting the construction of the monument on hold.
-Congress tried to offer financial aid, but the nation was struggling because of the outbreak of the Civil War.
-Only after, would the nation again be able to focus on constructing this national monument.
+A new group within the Know-Nothing Party took control of the WNMS, a change that proved a detriment to the monument’s progress.
+This new alignment alienated potential donors, and the already struggling Society was forced to file for bankruptcy.
+These events put the construction of the monument on hold.
+Congress tried to offer financial aid, but the nation was soon embroiled in the Civil War.
+During a period known as Reconstruction, government leaders focussed on the status of formerly enslaved persons and the readmission of former Confederate states.
+This monument became a literal symbol of the period, with the construction of a national monument to a leader who was revered by both Northern and Southern leaders serving as a symbol of hope.
 Congress took control of building the monument through a joint resolution on July 5, 1876.

 The Washington Monument has since become a major tourist attraction and an iconic symbol for the country.
-It is part of the National Mall and Memorial Parks.
-Visitors to Washington, D.C. flock to the monument which offers astounding views of the Lincoln Memorial, Reflection Pool, Jefferson Memorial, and the Capitol Building.
+Visitors to Washington, D.C., flock to the monument, which offers astounding views of the Lincoln Memorial, Reflection Pool, Jefferson Memorial, and the Capitol Building.
 It has also been the site of many protests and events since its opening.
 For example, protesters during the Vietnam War and Korean War came to the monument to demonstrate against US involvement in those conflicts.

 The Washington Monument has undergone numerous restorations to clean, repair, and stabilize this important historic icon.
-Most of these repairs have been general upkeep.
 On August 23, 2011, A 5.8 magnitude earthquake struck 90 miles southwest of Washington, D.C., causing damage to the Washington Monument walls and stability.
 The National Park Service gathered teams of engineers and architects to repair the structure using a blend of high-tech science and centuries-old masonry techniques.
-It is currently closed until 2019 to renovate the elevator.
+The monument's interior was closed for a period to renovate the interior and reopened in 2019.

 National Park Service.
 "Washington Monument."
 National Mall and Memorial Parks.
 Accessed September 2017. http://www.nps.gov/wamo/historyculture/index.htm